-This document has been laid down to execute The Disclosure Policy of Bank Handlowy w Warszawie S.A. on capital adequacy1, to meet the disclosure requirements of Resolution no. 385/2008 of the Polish Financial Supervision Authority (KNF) of 17 December 2008 on detailed principles related to and the manner of publishing disclosures by banks with regard to qualitative and quantitative information regarding capital adequacy and the scope of information subject to disclosure (PFSA (KNF) Official Journal from 2008, No. 8, item 39 with amendments), as well as of Directive 2006/48/EC of the European Parliament and of the Council of 14 June 2006 relating to the taking up and pursuit of the business of credit institutions.
+This document has been laid down to execute The Disclosure Policy of Bank Handlowy w Warszawie S.A. on capital adequacy1, to meet the disclosure requirements of Resolution no. 385/2008 of the Polish Financial Supervision Authority ("PFSA", "KNF") of 17 December 2008 on detailed principles related to and the manner of publishing disclosures by banks with regard to qualitative and quantitative information regarding capital adequacy and the scope of information subject to disclosure (KNF Official Journal from 2008, No. 8, item 39 with amendments), as well as of Directive 2006/48/EC of the European Parliament and of the Council of 14 June 2006 relating to the taking up and pursuit of the business of credit institutions.

-The objective of the document is presenting to the third parties, especially customers of the Bank Handlowy w Warszawie S.A.
-Group (hereinafter referred to as: Group) and financial market participants, the Group's risk management strategy and processes, information on the capital structure, exposure to risk and capital adequacy, which enable thorough assessment of the Group's financial stability, in order to make economic decisions as well as keeping market discipline.
-This document complements information included in Annual Financial Statements of Bank Handlowy w Warszawie S.A.
-Group for the period ended 31 December 2010 and refers to it wherever it is relevant.
+The objective of the document is presenting to the third parties, especially customers of the Capital Group of Bank Handlowy w Warszawie S.A. (hereinafter referred to as: Group) and financial market participants, the Group's risk management strategy and processes, information on the capital structure, exposure to risk and capital adequacy, which enable thorough assessment of the Group's financial stability, in order to make economic decisions as well as keeping market discipline.
+This document complements information included in Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A as at 31 December 2011 and refers to it wherever it is relevant.

-Pursuant to the Resolution no. 385/2008 of the Polish Financial Supervision Authority of 17 December 2008 on detailed principles related to and the manner of publishing disclosures by banks with regard to qualitative and quantitative information regarding capital adequacy and the scope of information subject to disclosure, Bank publishes disclosures on capital adequacy on the basis of consolidated data as of 31 December 2010.
+Pursuant to the Resolution no. 385/2008 of the Polish Financial Supervision Authority of 17 December 2008 on detailed principles related to and the manner of publishing disclosures by banks with regard to qualitative and quantitative information regarding capital adequacy and the scope of information subject to disclosure, Bank publishes disclosures on capital adequacy on the basis of consolidated data as of 31 December 2011.

-When the disclosures required by the Resolution no. 385/2008 of the Polish Financial Supervision Authority are published in The Annual Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. as at 31 December 2010, this document refers to the number of explanatory note, which discloses required information.
+When the disclosures required by the Resolution no. 385/2008 of the Polish Financial Supervision Authority are published in the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A as at 31 December 2011, this document refers to the number of explanatory note, which discloses required information.